 - Ensure that key UArctic messages and requests (e.g. nomination calls, notices for membership fee payment) are followed up at the institution;

-- Make decisions on behalf of home institution at annual Council meetings; and
+- Make decisions on behalf of home institution at annual meetings of the Assembly; and

 - Participate in UArctic’s governance through elected positions (Officers, Committee Chairs and members, etc.)